karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 Once you have created your template package, you can upload it to your company's feed (e.g., Azure Artifacts, GitHub Packages, Artifactory), allowing everyone to start using it right away.

-# **Add the template package version as a tag**
+# **Add the template package version as a classification tag**

-When creating your template package, include the package version as a tag in the ``.template.config`` file.
+When creating your template package, include the package version as a classification tag in the ``.template.config`` file.
 This becomes especially useful when you can't recall the specific version of the package template installed on your machine.

 This step can be automated in a dozen different ways, making it a straightforward process.